 Strengths

-+Operator-managed deployment
++Operator-managed deployment on existing OpenShift

-+VS Code + JetBrains support
++VS Code plus JetBrains client support

-+Air-gapped install supported
++Air-gapped install fully supported

 Trade-offs